Explore the beauty of gardening in small spaces with us!

 • Mediterranean herbs like rosemary, thyme, and oregano all prefer full sun and drier soil, making them excellent companions in a single container.

-• Moisture-loving herbs like basil and parsley can be grouped together as they require more frequent watering.
+• Moisture-loving herbs like basil and parsley can be grouped as they require more frequent watering.

 Maintaining Your Herb Garden